-Since I started working for The MacDowell Colony, my favorite part of the job has been learning about our Fellows, speaking to artists about their work, and witnessing their contributions to our shared culture.
+Since I started working for MacDowell, my favorite part of the job has been learning about our Fellows, speaking to artists about their work, and witnessing their contributions to our shared culture.
 In my current position as institutional giving manager, my task is to write compellingly about why MacDowell is worth supporting, to engage foundations, corporations, and federal funders, and to showcase the amazing work, experimentation, and creativity of MacDowell’s Fellows.
 With more than 15,000 residencies awarded to more than 8,500 artists since our founding in 1907, I have no shortage of material.

 An important focus in our fundraising is working to expand our financial aid program.